 Why Mars and Venus Collide – John Gray

-Last year I read a rather battered version of John Gray’s “Men are from Mars, Women are from Venus”.
+A few years ago I read a rather battered version of John Gray’s “Men are from Mars, Women are from Venus”.

 The significant learning point is that we (men and women) do speak very different languages.
-What I say, and my husband hears, can be often miles apart.
+What I say, and my ex-husband hears, can be often miles apart.
 A bit like where we ended up and where we should have been!

-What he heard was he had taken the wrong route and added an hour to our journey; that I didn’t trust him to take the right route later on.
-He heard that I was unhappy with him and therefore no longer loved him.
+What he heard was … he had taken the wrong route and added an hour to our journey; that I didn’t trust him to take the right route later on.
+He heard that I was unhappy with him and, therefore, no longer loved him.

 His subsequent response was that we were going in the right direction now and that there was no need to stop and check the map.
 Of course what I heard was; what are you so upset for?
 You are being irrational.
-I know I am right and you are wrong so stop causing these arguments as I no longer love you.
+I know I am right and you are wrong, so stop causing these arguments, as I no longer love you.

 Thankfully, it would appear that if only one person makes a change to the words that they use, there is still a knock on effect.
 If one person feels acknowledged and appreciated it makes them more likely to acknowledge and appreciate the other.

-I subsequently went on to read Why Mars and Venus Collide, much the better of the two books, in my opinion, offering a rational and business way of looking at the miscommunication between men and women.
+I subsequently, went on to read Why Mars and Venus Collide, much the better of the two books, in my opinion, offering a rational and business way of looking at the miscommunication between men and women.
 Let’s face it women and men have the same troubles getting messages in the workplace too.
 Yet harnessing some compassionate energy, stepping into the other person’s puddle would make such a difference; not only how we are heard but what we hear back.

 My questions are:

-• How many women have read this book without passing it on to their boss/colleague/partner, like me and if so why is that?
+• How many women have read this book without passing it on to their boss/colleague/partner, like me and if so, why is that?